marknokes/cache-using-gzip/src/readme.txt

 Automatic updates should work generally smoothly, but we still recommend you back up your site.

 == Changelog ==

+= 2.9.0 =
+Bugfix: In specific environments, the hostname is undetermined, causing the wp-content directory to be deleted upon plugin deactivation

 = 2.8.9 =
 Bugfix: Under certain circumstances getting post type select options cause php error to be logged